AyopoB/StegHub-PBL/Ansible Dynamic Assignments (Include) and Community Roles/readme.md

     - "172.31.18.71 weight=5"
   become: yes
    ```
-7.Under the nginx_upstream section, you wil need to update the servers address to include your webservers or uat servers.:
+7. Under the nginx_upstream section, you wil need to update the servers address to include your webservers or uat servers.:
 ```bash
 nginx_upstreams:
 - name: myapp1